3 Ways to Mitigate Compliance Risk When Hiring Independent Contractors

 As you begin to engage independent talent, become familiar with these agencies and their rules to make the best compliance judgments.
 If you are unsure of how to navigate these legal nuances, consider working with a firm that specializes in independent contractor engagement to help you properly assess your existing methods for engaging independent talent.

-3. Keep Detailed Records on File to Ensure Total Visibility
+3. Keep Detailed Records on File

 From maintenance to management, you should keep track of every independent worker in your organization and what their role is.
 If you don’t know what non-employee workers do, how much they are paid, and why they are not, in fact, considered to be employees can be a recipe for disaster.